Partner Incentives – Different Types to Consider

 Vendors are becoming more creative with the introduction of new partner incentives to motivate specific behavior.
 However, the reality is there’s no ‘one size fits all’ approach.
-Even if the incentive succeeds in driving the targeted partner behavior, many factors need to be taken into consideration for it to be effective.
+Even if the incentive is successful in driving the targeted partner behavior, many factors need to be considered for it to be effective.
 Offering partners an incentive without considering these factors, will result in additional sales expenses.
 And little or no business gain.

 The Effectiveness of Different Incentives in delivering targeted business outcomes depends on:

 After executing the activity, the partner claims the fund by providing proof of execution.
 Co-op funds are valid for a limited period (six or 12 months), after which, the fund expires.
-The co-op fund percentage, terms, and conditions should all be well stipulated in the contract or within the partner agreement.
+The stipulation of the co-op fund percentage, terms, and conditions should all be in the contract or within the partner agreement.

 – Partner Types: all partner types.
 However, transactional partners have a less vested interest in developing a plan to use the fund to generate a sales pipeline.